-Residential Non-residential 0 2
+Residential Non-residential 0 0

-With regards to DMP Policy OSR2, large housing developments are required to make suitable provision for public open space, sport and recreational facilities, in accordance to specific criteria.
-No new housing permissions within the last twelve months were required to provide urban open space as part of the development.
+With regards to DMP Policy OSR2, large housing developments are required to make suitable provision for public open space, sport and recreational facilities, in accordance with specific criteria.
+One new housing permission within the last twelve months were required to provide urban open space as part of the development.